Australian fifty-dollar note

-The Australian fifty-dollar note is an Australian banknote with a face value of fifty Australian dollars (A$50).
+The Australian fifty-dollar note is an Australian banknote with a face value of fifty Australian dollars ($50).
 Since 1995 it has been a polymer banknote featuring portraits of Edith Cowan, first female member of an Australian parliament, and inventor and Australia's first published Aboriginal Australian author, David Unaipon.
+The $50 banknote is also called a "pineapple" given its bright yellow colour.

 1966–1973

 There was no fifty-dollar note released as part of the initial rollout of decimal currency in 1966, but inflation necessitated its introduction seven years later in 1973.

 1973–1995

-The original paper fifty-dollar note, designed by Gordon Andrews, has a scientific theme.
+The original paper fifty-dollar note released on Tuesday 9 October 1973, designed by Gordon Andrews, has a scientific theme.
 On the front of the note is a portrait of Australian pathologist Howard Walter Florey, Baron Florey and scenes of laboratory research.
 On the back is a portrait of Sir Ian Clunies Ross, veterinary scientist and first chairman of the CSIRO, along with scenes from the Australian environment.

 1995–2018

-On 4 October 1995 a polymer banknote was released.
+On Wednesday 4 October 1995 a polymer banknote was released.
 The new note was designed by Brian Sadgrove.

 A portrait of Ngarrindjeri man David Unaipon, inventor and author of the first work published in Australia by an Aboriginal Australian, appears on the front, along with drawings from one of his inventions, and an extract from the original manuscript of his Legendary Tales of the Australian Aborigines.
 There is also a depiction of the Raukkan Church, a historical landmark in Raukkan, where Unaipon grew up on a mission then known as Point McLeay.
 The couple standing in front of the church are Polly and Milerum.
 Milerum was the last initiated member of the local Ngarrindjeri people.
 He was highly respected and played a huge role in the recording of history of the Ngarrindjeri people of the Coorong.

 On the back is a portrait of Edith Cowan, first female member of any Australian parliament, along with a picture of Western Australia's original Parliament House, and an illustration of a foster mother and children.

 In June 2017 there were 686 million $50 banknotes in circulation.
 Worth $34,309 million, this was 47% of the total value for all denominations.